jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 ###Cache intermediate results

-You may have noticed the example above is about caching the result of a function, and not the reply to an HTTP request.
+You might have noticed the example above is about caching the result of a function, and not the reply to an HTTP request.

 Caching the whole HTTP reply of course is easier to deploy (usually a plugin here or there, a CDN or two).
 It's also quite efficient, since it reuses almost 100% of the work involved in generating a reply.
-But it also restricts your options quite considerably, and it may give you no measurable benefit due to poor keying (ie: badly selected cache keys).
+But it also restricts your options quite considerably, and it might give you no measurable benefit due to poor keying (ie: badly selected cache keys).

 *Always consider the possibility of caching functions, not responses*.
 Functions are far more ubiquitous in your code, you'll have more caching opportunities, and you'll